Copyright 2018-2023 Xanadu Quantum Technologies Inc.

 approx_set_qat = [_quaternion_transform(mat) for mat in approx_set_mat]

-# We will perform a breadth-first search (BFS) style set building for the set
+# We will perform a breadth-first search (BFS)-style trie building, starting from basis gates:

 for depth in range(max_length - 1):

-# Add the containers for next depth while we explore the current
+# Add the local containers for extending the trie to the next depth while traversing current one.

 # Get the last operation in the current node